 How we teach mathematics at Alderton Infant School

-- We have developed a Calculation Policy and Part-Part Whole policy which allows for staff to develop consistency in teaching of mathematics across the school which allows pupils to develop necessary strategies to calculate effectively.
+- We have developed a Calculation Policy for Reception and adopted the MyMastery Calculation Policy which allows for staff to develop consistency in teaching of mathematics across the school which allows pupils to develop necessary strategies to calculate effectively.

 - Pupils are taught using a ‘mastery’ approach which ensures the majority of pupils ‘stay together’ and planning includes opportunities for pupils who have grasped a mathematical concept to be exposed to varied fluency activities which develop their understanding through rich and sophisticated problems rather than being accelerated through new content.